pnp/blog/content/post/changes-pnp-management-shell-registration/index.md

 draft: false
 ---

- We are **introducing changes on how the PnP PowerShell and CLI for Microsoft 365 can be used to connect to Microsoft 365**, which might have an impact for your scripts and automation.
+ We are **introducing changes on how the PnP PowerShell and CLI for Microsoft 365 can be used to connect to Microsoft 365**, which might have an impact on your scripts and automation.
 Previously you were able to use a multi-tenant app registration called PnP Management Shell to grant the needed permissions for the scripts.
-This **multi-tenant app registration will be however deleted on September 9, 2024** which might impact your existing scripts.
+This **multi-tenant app registration will be, however, deleted on September 9, 2024** which might impact your existing scripts.

-This change is provided to help customers to **improve their security posture by encouraging the use of  single tenant app on just the scopes and permissions which are needed**.
-Both PnP PowerShell and CLI for Microsoft 365 support registering a tenant specific app for the needed permissions and there's no changes on the required user permissions.
-Similarly as previously with the multi-tenant app registration, single tenant registration requires that you are tenant administrator and have the needed permissions in the Azure side.
+This change is provided to help customers to **improve their security posture by encouraging the use of single tenant app registrations with on just the scopes and permissions which are needed**.
+Both PnP PowerShell and CLI for Microsoft 365 support registering a tenant specific app for the permissions needed and there's no changes on the required user permissions.
+Similarly, as previously with the multi-tenant app registration, single tenant registration requires that you are tenant administrator and have the needed permissions in the Azure side.

 {{< notice important>}}
-Any existing script which is dependent on the multi-tenant authentication option will be impacted on this change starting from Septebmer 9, 2024.
+Any existing script which is dependent on the multi-tenant authentication option will be impacted on this change starting from September 9, 2024.
 Please confirm your authentication model from your script(s).
 {{< /notice >}}

-Please see the below documentation references on the details on how to perform single tenant app registration.
+Please see the documentation below on references of the details on how to perform single tenant app registration.

 In the following video [Erwin van Hunen](https://www.linkedin.com/in/erwinvanhunen/) (MondayCoffee), [Waldek Mastykarz](https://www.linkedin.com/in/waldekmastykarz/) (Microsoft) and [Vesa Juvonen](https://www.linkedin.com/in/vesajuvonen/) (Microsoft) are talking about the impact of the change.